Nat-Lab/shadowmanager/README.md

 	aa-wizard: Add a wizard to shadowmanager for adding servers, removing servers etc.
 	zz-interactive-mode: This makes shadowmanager run as an interactive shell.
 This is not recommend because it is not likely to work properly.
 However, this might be useful sometime.

-### Hooks

-Hooks are the function to be execute before or after certain actions.
+And hooks are the function to be execute before or after certain actions.
 Those hooks can be define in hooks/.
 Some overrides might change the hooks as needed to archive some targets.

 Hooks can also be add by the non-original implements. (i.e. overrides, includes, and even hooks itself!)

 	usage: hook <hooked_function>

 Hook command will check if the function is exist, and execute it if exist.

+To make you usages and explanations into shadowmanager, use 'add-help' and 'add-usage'.
+Both two of them accept inputs from stdin.

+	usage: echo '	<your-command>: <your-explaination>' | add-help
+	usage: echo '	<your-command>: command-name <parameters>' | add-usage

 ### License